 Types of Protein to Help Older Adults Retain Muscle

-Inability to retain muscle affects mobility Not being able to retain muscle mass results in older adults no longer being able to remain active, a reduced quality of life, osteoporosis, increased risk of falls, and a worsening of metabolic health [4].
+Inability to retain muscle affects mobility Not being able to retain muscle mass reduces activity levels, lowers quality of life, increases risk of falls, and worsens metabolic and bone health [3].

-Most people have never paid attention to the amount and quality of the protein they eat – choosing instead to select protein foods based on taste preference, economics, or ethical or religious reasons.
-These are all important considerations; however, they are not the only ones.
-As outlined in a previous article about the role of protein in the diet of older adults, high biological value protein that contain sufficient amounts of the amino acid leucine are necessary for the health of muscle [5], but in this regard not all protein foods are equal.
+Most people have never paid close attention to the amount and quality of protein they eat, often choosing foods based on taste, cost, or ethical or religious reasons.
+These are important considerations, but they are not the only ones that matter.
+As outlined in a previous article on protein for older adults, high-quality protein containing sufficient leucine is necessary for maintaining muscle [4], but not all protein foods are equal.

-Amino acids are the building blocks of protein, including muscle, and there are twenty amino acids categorized into two groups: essential and non-essential amino acids.
-Essential amino acids, including leucine which is required for muscle growth and repair are not produced by the body in sufficient amounts.
-Leucine must be obtained through diet, which is what makes it an “essential” amino acid.
+Amino acids are the building blocks of protein, including muscle.
+There are twenty amino acids, grouped as essential or non-essential.
+Essential amino acids, such as leucine, cannot be produced by the body in sufficient amounts and must be obtained through diet [5].

-The leucine content of proteins is critical because leucine is what triggers mTOR signaling in muscle that stimulates muscle growth.
-For this reason, the proteins people need to contain sufficient leucine – especially older adults who want to retain muscle mass, and mobility.
+The leucine content of protein is critical because leucine triggers mTOR signaling in muscle, which stimulates muscle protein synthesis.
+For this reason, proteins consumed by older adults must contain enough leucine to support muscle maintenance and mobility[5].

-Plant proteins generally contain lower levels of leucine compared to animal proteins [6].
-Grains such as wheat contain less than 7% leucine [7] and even quinoa which is considered a “complete protein” because it has all essential amino acids only contain only 4.5% leucine [8].
-People who want to eat a more plant-based diet to retain muscle may turn to legumes (“beans”) for protein, but they are usually incomplete proteins – meaning they are missing essential amino acids, and are generally poor sources of leucine.
-Even soybeans, which are complete proteins, contain only 8% leucine [9].
+Plant proteins generally contain lower levels of leucine compared to animal proteins [7].
+Grains such as wheat contain less than 7% leucine [6], and even quinoa, considered a “complete protein,” contains only 4.5% leucine [6].
+People who want a more plant-based diet may turn to legumes (“beans”), but these are usually incomplete proteins, meaning that they are missing some essential amino acids, and generally low in leucine.
+Even soybeans, a complete protein, contain only about 8% leucine [6].

 Protein Sources to Help Retain Muscle

-Animal proteins are highly bioavailable complete proteins and the richest sources of leucine.
-Only 1 cup of 1% fat cottage cheese contains 2.9g of leucine per cup – the amount needed for an entire meal!
-A cup of plain yogurt contains 1.3g of leucine, and a cup of Greek yogurt contains 1.2 g of leucine.
-Only 3 oz. of ground beef or pork contains 1.8g of leucine and the same amount of chicken breast contains 2.25g – all the leucine that is needed in a meal [11].
-These are excellent protein and leucine containing food to help retain muscle.
+Animal proteins are highly bioavailable, complete proteins, and the richest sources of leucine.
+One cup of low-fat (1%) cottage cheese contains approximately 2.9 g of leucine, enough for a full meal.
+A cup of plain yogurt contains roughly 1.3 g, and a cup of Greek yogurt provides about 1.2 g.
+Only 3 oz (85 g) of ground beef or pork contains ~1.8 g, and the same amount of chicken breast provides about 2.25 g — all close to the per-meal leucine target for older adults [9].

-[NOTE: This recent article explains the difference in bioavailability between plant-based protein and animal based protein.]
+[NOTE: A recent article explains differences in protein bioavailability between plant-based and animal-based sources.]

 Prioritize Protein to Retain Muscle

-“Prioritizing protein” means to first decide what protein you are going to eat at a meal, and then build the rest of the meal around that.
-For older adults, the protein should have between 25-30g of highly bioavailable protein, and 2.3-3g of leucine.
+“Prioritizing protein” means first deciding which protein you will eat at a meal, and then building the rest of the meal around that.
+For older adults, the protein chosen should provide 25–30 g of highly bioavailable protein and 2.3–3 g of leucine per meal [7].

-For breakfast, choosing high leucine proteins such as a cup of cottage cheese, or a cup of plain Greek yogurt will provide the needed minimum amount of highly bioavailable protein, as well as sufficient leucine.
-On the other hand, 2 eggs only contain 12 g of highly bioavailable protein, and 1.2g leucine less than half the recommended amount for older adults.
+For breakfast, choosing high-leucine proteins such as 1 cup of cottage cheese or 1 cup of plain Greek yogurt will provide enough protein and leucine to meet the minimum target.
+In contrast, 2 eggs contain only 12 g of protein and ~1.2 g leucine, which is less than half of the recommended per-meal leucine for older adults [9].

 Final Thoughts…

-The quality of life of older adults and their health depends on remaining active, which requires adequate muscle mass, and preventing sarcopenia requires sufficient protein with all the essential amino acids, as well as enough of the amino acid leucine.
+The quality of life and overall health of older adults depend on staying active, which requires adequate muscle mass.
+Preventing sarcopenia requires consuming sufficient high-quality protein that contains all essential amino acids, including an adequate amount of leucine to stimulate muscle growth.

 To your good health,